➥ Loading Saint Helena Island Info

 Sadly afterwards the voluntary worker lost interest and the Youth Parliament folded, though discussion frequently occurs about reviving it.

-The Youth Parliament was re-convened in November 2019 after a gap of seven years (picture, right).
+The Youth Parliament was re-convened in November 2019 after a gap of seven years (picture, right) under the control of Prince Andrew School.
 At its first meeting it debated the motion This House resolves that the lessons timetable at Prince Andrew School is restructured to meet the needs of all students to enable them to achieve their full potential which, after a tied vote was passed by The Speaker.
-Whether the new YP will go on to interest itself in actual island politics remains to be seen.
+Sadly it did not continue.

 If you get bored: